UNESCO Treasures

 Early risers can either watch the sunrise from the top of the hill behind the house or watch the host family doing their morning chores which include baking bread in a tandir oven, milking the cows and cooking on a traditional stove.
 After breakfast, we leave the Nuratau Mountains and drive to the magnificent city of Samarkand.

 One of the oldest inhabited cities in the world, Samarkand is truly a jewel of the ancient and modern Silk Road.
-From its foundation in the 5th century BC, Samarkand was the centre of artisans and traders playing an important role on the trade crossroads between China, Persia, and India.
+From its foundation in the 5th century BC, Samarkand was the centre of artisans and traders playing an important role in the trade crossroads between China, Persia, and India.
 The city was taken by Alexander the Great (in 329 BC) and ruined by Genghis Khan before it started to blossom as the capital of Amir Timur’s (Tamerlane) empire in the 14th century.

-After an early breakfast, we continue our Samarkand tour which includes visits to the historical Bibi-Khanym Mosque, Siyob Bazaar, Shah-i-Zinda necropolis, the Afrosiab Museum, and Ulugbek’s Observatory.
-Starting at the Bibi-Khanym Mosque, legend says that it was Bibi-Khanym, Timur’s beloved wife who gave the order to build this grand mosque with its huge cupola to surprise Timur, who at the time was away at war.
-The mosque was the biggest in the empire and originally aimed to accommodate over 10,000 people, but as a result of earthquakes it partly collapsed and later was reconstructed.
-The Bibi-Kahanym mosque overlooks the busy Siyob Bazaar, where you can test your bargaining skills with friendly local merchants and sample some fresh produce on offer.
-The bazaar serves as a fantastic photography opportunity to capture the bustling stalls and meet the hospitable local people.
+From the Registan, we’ll walk further north through the busy handicraft and souvenir stalls of Tashkent Street towards the Bibi-Khanym Mosque.
+Legend says that it was Bibi-Khanym, Timur’s beloved wife who gave the order to build this grand mosque with its huge cupola to surprise Timur, who at the time was away at war.
+The Bibi-Khanym mosque overlooks the busy Siyob Bazaar, where you can test your bargaining skills with friendly local merchants and sample some fresh produce on offer.
+This place also serves as a great photo opportunity to capture the many bustling stalls and meet the hospitable local people.
+The evening is free for you to wander around and explore the nightlife of majestic Samarkand.

 Day 13 – Samarkand – Tashkent

-Day 14 – Samarkand – Tashkent
+Day 14 – Tashkent

 After breakfast meet your driver to be transferred to Tashkent International Airport.